Home » Workshop » Benches » The Best Woodworking Vises, Types and How To Mount Them

 Overview

-Every now and then you run across a tool you hadn’t seen before.
+Now and then, you run across a tool you have yet to see.

 And, for many (including me), the Sjoberg portable vise is a unique tool that is PERFECT for interior wood projects that require holding and clamping a workpiece.